FELRec: Efficient Handling of Item Cold-Start With Dynamic Representation Learning in Recommender Systems: Discussion

 However, in the current form, our model also has some limitations that open up future research possibilities.
 For example, other approaches might be better suited if side information is available.
 In this particular situation, side information can offer a rich training signal, so the models that use it might not require complex representation learning approaches such as the ones we use.

 Another point worth mentioning is that \texttt{FELRec} requires considerably large datasets to learn the recommendation task well.
 During prototyping, our model struggled in the initial experiments when trained only on small interaction datasets.
-We found that about $20$ million interactions are sufficient for a good training.
-Furthermore, these datasets exist in multiple application domains.
+We found that training a good model requires datasets of at least $20$ million interactions, which exist in multiple application domains.